oracle-livelabs/oci/oci-apm-weblogic/05-configure-apm-agent/configure-apm-agent.md

 ## **Task 6**: Deploy the Java Agent

-Next you will deploy the Java Agent by modifying the domain.yaml file to point the APM Agent jar file bootstrap location.
+Next, you will deploy the Java Agent by modifying the domain.yaml file to point to the APM Agent jar file bootstrap location.

 1. Open the Cloud shell, if not opened.
 Open the ***domain.yaml*** from the home directory with any editor.